strangelove-ventures/horcrux/docs/metrics.md

 Watch 'signer_total_sentry_connect_tries' which reports retry connects to the specified sentry.
 Any increase is an indicator of network or sentry process failure

+## Watching Cosigner With Grafana

+A sample Grapfana configration is available.
+See [`horcrux.json`](https://github.com/chillyvee/horcrux-info/blob/master/grafana/horcrux.json)

 ## Watching For Cosigner Trouble
 Metrics may vary between Cosigner processes since there is only one leader.

+Watch 'signer_missed_ephemeral_shares' which will note when the leader is not able to get a signature from the peer.
+If 'signer_total_missed_ephemeral_shares' increases to a high number, this may indicate a larger issue.

 Each block, Ephemeral Secrets are shared between Cosigners.
 Monitoring 'signer_seconds_since_last_local_ephemeral_share_time' and ensuring it does not exceed the block time will allow you to know when a Cosigner was not contacted for a block.